 I love using herbs in my homemade soaps.
 They add texture, scent, and many benefits for your skin.
 Most herbs can be used in making soap, but there are some that are better than others.

-This homemade shampoo is made with Jojoba oil, which is excellent for dry hair and scalp, and really shines when you have eczema on the scalp.
+This homemade Jojoba shampoo, made with Jojoba oil, is excellent for dry hair and scalp, and works great on scalp eczema.
 We love this recipe in our house!